scalableinternetservices/ucsb_website/_slide_src/04_tdd_ci_pairing_servers.md

 ## Coveralls

 Web service that provides view into code coverage that occurs during the testing phase.
-Integrates with github and travis ci and can be configured to _fail_ pull requests that decrease code coverage.
+Integrates with github and Travis ci and can be configured to _fail_ pull requests that decrease code coverage.

 [https://coveralls.io/](https://coveralls.io/)